TaiziOzAvichay/Banker/README.md

 # Banker

-the defualt Campaigns will upload in setup via getCampaigns (bean) function . getCampaigns return hashmap of key,value
+General information

-key is type long that represent id of Campaign value is type long that represent money of Campaign
+The defualt campaigns will upload in setup via getCampaigns (bean) function . getCampaigns function return hashmap of key,value.

-the data can change only via DataCampaignsConfig class
+Key is type long that represent id of Campaign value is type long that represent money of Campaign The data can change only via DataCampaignsConfig class.

-redis db use in port 6379 and host localhost
+Redis db use in port 6379 and host localhost.

-can change via application property
+You can change those properties via application properties.

 spring.redis.host=localhost
 spring.redis.port=6379

-like we say there is two api :
+Api information :

 @PostMapping("/bid")
 public Boolean newBid(@RequestBody Bid newBid)